Saturday, March 3, 2012

 1/4 c.
 Reduced Fat Shredded Cheddar Jack Cheese

-Place potatoes on a microwave safe dish lined with paper towels.
+Place potatoes on a microwave safe dish lined with paper towels and pierce the skins with a fork.
 Microwave the potatoes on high for 7 minutes, then turn them over for an additional 5-8 minutes until the potato is soft when pierced with a sharp knife.
 (Cooking time will depend on the size of the potato).
 Carefully cut the potato in half, lengthwise (it will be VERY hot!), scoop out the insides and add to a bowl.
+Save the potato skins.
 Next, add the lime zest and juice, salt and pepper and mash until smooth.
 You can use a hand masher or an electric one, which I prefer to get them extra creamy.
-Sprinkle 1 tbsp. of the cheese on top, place in an oven safe dish or pan and bake at 425 degrees for approximately 10 minutes or until the cheese is melted.
+Fill the potato skins with the mashed potato mixture and sprinkle 1 tbsp. of the cheese on top.
+Place in an oven safe dish or pan and bake at 425 degrees for approximately 10 minutes or until the cheese is melted.
 Serves 4.

 Points+=3pts. per half